The Myth That Closure Comes From Resolution

 It can look like being sad without being willing to argue.
 It often looks like accepting without agreeing or being able to understand the situation without making excuses.

 Grief can look different for everyone.
-For me, it can look like crying at random times or just being low energy and feeling sad and knowing exactly why.
+For me, it can look like crying at random times, or experiencing low energy and feelings of sadness.

 The Moment Closure Quietly Arrives

-It is easy to hold onto that old mindset, though.
-It really is.
+It is easy to hold onto that old mindset, though, it really is.
 The nervous system wants justice, closure, and buttoned-up reality because it has a clear beginning, middle, and end.
-But we know that it doesn’t always work that way.
-When we are able to hold our feelings and the truth of what happened at the same time, we might notice some other things about our behavior as well.
+However, we know that it doesn’t always work that way.
+When we are able to hold our emotions and the facts of what happened at the same time, we might notice some other things about our behavior as well.

 You might notice that you replay the incident less in your mind.
-You might notice that you feel less of a need to explain yourself or what happened.
-Closure looks like a little bit more quiet space in your mind because you’re not rehearsing conversations that aren’t going to happen or expecting a moment that will never come.
+You might notice that you feel less of a need to explain yourself, or what happened.
+Closure looks like a little bit more quiet space in your mind because it’s no longer being held by a moment that might never come.

 What You Gain When You Stop Waiting for Justice